LucaMaccarini/InstaMacBot/README.md

 # Installation
 just download and start:
 InstaMacBot.exe is in InstaMacBot/InstaMacBot/InstaMacBot/bin/Debug/
-- you can start InstaMacBot.exe or paste the entire debug folder on your desktop and rename it just don't touch files inside
+- you can start InstaMacBot.exe or paste the entire debug folder on your desktop and rename it.
+It is important to do not touch the files inside the folder!
 - to edit the project is just a c# project open the solution file with visual studio

 # Usage